OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:16

 David was then in the stronghold,
-while the garrison of the Philistines was then in Bethlehem.
+while the Philistine garrison was stationed in Bethlehem.

 ---

 ## 1 Chronicles 11:17

-David had a craving and said,
+David expressed a longing and said,

 > “Oh that someone would give me water to drink from the well of Bethlehem,
 > which is by the gate!”